-- a.
-Appointments of a Department Chair are made by the DOF/VPAA in consultation with the members of the department concerned. - b.
-Appointments to the Chair are for two years and are renewable; four to eight years is the normal length of service.
-A Chair (tenured or untenured) may not be removed as Chair during the course of an academic year except for cause.
+- 1. Appointments of a Department Chair are made by the DOF/VPAA in consultation with the members of the department concerned. - Appointments to the Chair are for two years and are renewable; four to eight years is the normal length of service.
+A Chair (tenured or untenured) may not be removed as Chair during the course of an academic year except forcause.